ai-cam/ai-cam.github.io/_calls/2025-05-04-ai-sciencepreneurship-bootcamp.md

   heading: Frequently Asked Questions
   content: "\n"
   faqs:
     - heading: Who can participate in this bootcamp?
-Who can participate in this bootcamp?
       content: The bootcamp is open to researchers and PhD students at the University of Cambridge and its associated research institutions, working on AI applications in scientific domains such as biology, chemistry, physics,